xii1/movie-recommender-system/README.md

 # Movie Recommender System

-Movie Recommender System is a REST API application which written by Python (using Flask, UWSGI, MongoDB, Redis, nginx, sklearn).\
+Movie Recommender System is a REST API application which written by Python (using Flask, uWSGI, MongoDB, Redis, Nginx, Sklearn, Keras, Tensorflow).\
 Build a movie recommender system utilizing various techniques and serve it via a Restful API.
 These techniques include: Demographic, content based similarity, and collaborative filtering.\
 Objective is to learn recommender systems techniques, and practice embedding and MLOps.